 - Clicking or popping when opening or closing jaw

 As with the causes, symptoms of TMJ disorder vary greatly between patients.
 TMJ symptoms often mask themselves or are similar to those of other medical conditions, making diagnosis difficult.

 Dr. Freano may recommend the use of a mouthguard or dental splint to alleviate specific symptoms of TMJ disorder.
 A mouthguard or splint is often a first step, used early in treatment and not needed as a long term solution.
 A dental split can be helpful to help identify a comfortable and stable bite position.

 Bite Correction Therapy

-When appropriate, Dr. Freano will perform occlusal equilibration – or bite correction, to bring the teeth into proper contact.
-This will allows the jaw to open and close in its proper position and eliminate stress on the joints and resulting pain.
+When appropriate, Dr. Freano will perform occlusal equilibration – or bite correction, to bring your teeth into proper contact.
+This will allow the jaw to open and close in its proper position and eliminate stress on the joints and resulting pain.

 This process is a series of adjustments made to the teeth which may include: